 Many parent workshops are offered throughout the year, as well, with topics ranging from early literacy to effective parenting.
 “Love and Logic” is a popular and well attended series facilitated by a certified Love and Logic instructor who is also a preschool staff member.
 A Kindergarten Readiness Seminar is hosted in January, which very effectively describes the challenges of “today’s new kindergarten” and the importance of the child’s social and developmental readiness upon success.

 La Casa sponsors several traditional and “signature” events throughout the school year.
 Each new school year is celebrated by a family friendly Open House night in September, followed by Country Fair in October, a Patriotism Day Program to honor our Veterans and the Thanksgiving Feast in November and the Christmas Programs in December.
+Three times per year, we hold a STEAM (Science, Technology, Engineering, Art, and Math) Fair to encourage our children to think creatively, problem solve, and explore innovation.
 The children enjoy a day with their Dads on a Saturday in February and a wonderful day with their Moms in late April, which includes a singing program and art walk.
 The preschool hosts an Olympics to culminate the end our Pint Size PE program for the year, and concludes with an Ice Cream Social for all students and their families on the last days of school.

 In keeping with our Christian message, the preschool conducts four major community outreach efforts each year under the umbrella program entitled KidsForKids.
 Each service project is specifically chosen for the ability of our young students to participate from the beginning to end of the process.
 Through education and support of our families, the children learn from an early age that “Jesus loves a cheerful giver” and it is a privilege to share our blessings.
 KidsForKids encompasses a variety of needs and begins in September with “Be a Wonder Under,” a collection of new underwear for kids without, followed by the collection of foods and necessity items in November during “ThanksForGiving,” PJ’sForPals in January with the pairing of the books from the book drive with new pairs of pajamas, and concludes just before the hot Arizona weather settles in with the collection of water, so essential to those in need.
 We call this, appropriately enough, “H2OForOthers.”